 That evening, my BFF and I visited her friend’s home.
 She welcomed us in a very friendly and warm-hearted manner.
 I met her sweet children, too.
 While I was staying with them, I learned many important things, which would influence my view of life and career in the future.
 I will never forget her warm hospitality.

-The next morning, I went to the grocery store Kroger and bought some stuff for my friends back in Japan.
-I enjoyed a shopping spree there.
+The next morning, I wanted to bring stuff back to my friends in Japan, so I went on a shopping spree at Kroger, a US grocery store.
 I bought some soap bars, wax melts, scent bags, as well as some Halloween and Thanksgiving cards.
 The soap smelled like shea butter and vanilla; and the wax melts and scent bags had vanilla and cinnamon scents.
 I really like spicy American fragrances, so I wanted to take them back home.
 No wonder my suitcase was full of American fragrances!

 After that, I went to Lewis Ginter Botanical Garden.
-First, I had a garden salad out on the patio of the Garden Café.
+First, I had a salad out on the patio of the café.
 The weather was nice and perfect for an outdoor lunch.

 After lunch, I enjoyed strolling around the garden and taking pictures of flowers.
-I explored the garden, while looking at the map.
+I explored, while looking at the map.
 I liked walking through the rose garden, the serene woods, and along the lake.
 I saw some schoolchildren led by their teachers.
 In some areas, I saw older people once in a while, and we said hello to each other.
 I could tell how much the botanical garden was loved by people of all ages.
 In other areas, I was alone.
 I sometimes felt as if I had the garden to myself.
 What a luxurious time it was!

 The way leading to the conservatory was full of pink and purple flowers.

 I finally reached the conservatory.
 At the entrance, there was a small lotus pond.
 Inside the building, there were various cacti and orchids, which were all well maintained.